-The second Little Lev Piano Festival kicks-off early 2019 (dates TBC), with a series of advanced Masterclasses with Lev Vlassenko Piano Competition Artistic Director, Natasha Vlassenko.
+The second Little Lev Piano Festival kicks-off on 24th March 2019, with a series of advanced Masterclasses with Lev Vlassenko Piano Competition Artistic Director, Natasha Vlassenko.

 At each event, we’ll introduce six young pianists eager to explore their potential, improve their technical skills and learn from their peers in an inclusive, supported environment.